-- j.
+j.
 The Lower Downtown Precinct is planned to accommodate significant intensification through redevelopment opportunities upon vacant or underutilized lands and through the residential intensification of existing commercial developments.
-It is envisioned that the Lower Downtown Precinct will develop as a complete community, and new residents in Mid-Rise and High-Rise residential and mixed use buildings will have access to nearby jobs and services and provide an expanded market for commercial and cultural uses linked to the Grand River Waterfront, Shallow Creek Park and the Historic Mainstreets Precinct. - k.
+It is envisioned that the Lower Downtown Precinct will develop as a complete community, where new residents in Mid-Rise and High-Rise residential and mixed use buildings will have access to nearby jobs and services.
+They will provide an expanded market for commercial and cultural uses linked to the Grand River Waterfront, Shallow Creek Park and the Historic Mainstreets Precinct.

+- k.
 Notwithstanding the list of uses permitted throughout the Downtown UGC, auto-focused uses such as drive-throughs and automotive service centres and repair shops are not permitted within the Lower Downtown Precinct.
-The casino is specifically permitted only within the Lower Downtown Precinct. - I. Within the Lower Downtown Precinct, the minimum building height shall be 2 storeys, or 7.0 meters, whichever is greater. - m.
-An enhanced public realm, urban design and building orientation should take advantage of views to the Grand River from the Lower Downtown Precinct.
+The casino is specifically permitted only within the Lower Downtown Precinct. - I. Within the Lower Downtown Precinct, the minimum building height for standalone residential buildings and mixed-use buildings containing residential units shall be 3 storeys. - m.
+An enhanced public realm, urban design and building orientation should take advantage of views to the Grand River from the Lower Downtown Precinct. - n.

-- n.
 The extension of an open space linkage along the former east-west T.H. & B. railway line between the Grand River waterfront and Shallow Creek Park and Mohawk Canal shall be encouraged in order to facilitate pedestrian and bicycle access throughout the area and connections to the Bikeways and Trails Network. - o.
 The City will explore opportunities to improve pedestrian linkages and accessibility between the Historic Mainstreets Precinct and the Lower Downtown Precinct, particularly the Market Street South area.